 The idea is for the game’s actual players to benefit from the open infrastructure and creator economy, giving them more flexibility for creating, earning, and trading in-game assets that enhance the user experience.
-Players have the ability to browse, choose, and customize the game based on their own preferences, and not the curated preferences of centralized operators.
+Players can browse, choose, and customize the game based on their preferences, and not the curated preferences of centralized operators.

 NFTs + GameFi

-Web3 trends in the gaming industry and corporate hesitance presents an immense market opportunity for developers.
+Web3 trends in the gaming industry and corporate hesitance present an immense market opportunity for developers.
 In 2020 and 2021, the GameFi ecosystem saw massive growth, with games like Axie Infinity, Illuvium, and Star Atlas capturing the attention of millions of gamers worldwide.
-These titles have largely fizzled owing to a lack of focus on fun and engaging gameplay, but the business potential is already well established.
+These titles have largely fizzled owing to a lack of focus on fun and engaging gameplay, but the business potential is already well-established.

 Cubetopia’s approach shows how popular social gaming platforms like Minecraft can be enhanced by reimagining them within a native blockchain and Web3 infrastructure.
 With the largest game companies and corporations unsure of how to proceed, independent studios have a chance to combine the open growth and exchange of creative enterprise with entertaining gaming concepts that can ultimately onboard millions of mainstream players to Web3 platforms, realizing a vision for what the future of rewarding social gaming experiences will look like.